mrward/mrward.github.com/source/_posts/2017-02-19-PowerShellSupportInXamarinStudio.markdown

 Hit conditions are only partially supported.
 The PowerShell Editor Services debugger supports the 'When hit count is equal to'.
 Due to this restriction the other hit count options may not work as expected.

-The printing a message and continuing breakpoint action is not currently supported.
+Printing a message and continuing is not currently supported.

 Breaking when the value of an expression changes is not currently supported.